lodeguns/FuzzyAdaptiveBinarization/README.md

 ### The theta-dataset and gamma-dataset with GT
 The respective datasets are: [theta-dataset](theta-dataset) and [gamma-dataset](gamma-dataset).
 The gamma-dataset is our challenging dataset, while the theta-dataset is provided by an external source, please refeer to the citations in the paper.
+**Sensitivity and Robustness analysis table for FLAT** are provided in this [file](sensitivity_robustness)